apple/coremltools/docs/documentation.md

     Make editing changes to the above files as needed to change navigation and content.

-2. Create `coremltools.converters.mil.input_types.rst` in the `source/` folder with the [existing version in the repo](https://github.com/apple/coremltools/tree/main/docs/source/coremltools.converters.mil.input_types.rst).
+2. Create `coremltools.converters.mil.input_types.rst` in the `source` folder with the [existing version in the repo](https://github.com/apple/coremltools/tree/main/docs/source/coremltools.converters.mil.input_types.rst).

-3. Delete all other `.rst` files in your local `source/` folder.
-You should now have the following files in your local `source/` folder:
+3. Delete all other `.rst` files in your `source` folder.
+You should now have the following files in your `source` folder, along with any additional modules you may have added:

 	```
 	coremltools.converters.keras.rst